angular/angular/aio/content/guide/component/component-style.md

 The `h1` style does not apply to the following locations.

 *   `h1` elements located elsewhere in the Angular application
-*    Any component that is nested in the component
+*    Any component nested in the component

 The scoping restriction is a styling modularity feature.